 On each competition day the official judogi control will take place for each contest.
 Athletes and their coaches have to arrive together at judogi control.
-If the coach is not present for a valid reason (such as coaching another athlete at the same time) they will be allowed to join the athlete later.
+If the coach arrives late, he will not be allowed to accompany his athlete.
+However, if the coach is not present for a valid reason (such as coaching another athlete at the same time) they will be allowed to join the athlete later.
 Athletes must arrive at judogi control wearing their judogi exactly as it should be to enter the tatami.
 Footwear is permitted at this point.